eliranwong/uniquebibleapp-webtop/README.md

 This line above depends on what local path you specified in docker build command, e.g.:

-# Re-install Unique Bible App
+# Reinstall Unique Bible App

 To re-install Unique Bible App without uninstalling webtop, simply uninstall it and restart docker container "uniquebibleapp".